 Before you receive implant overdentures, Dr. Thomas will review your medical and dental histories and evaluate your oral health.
 The following steps are involved:

-- 3-D Cone-beam imaging – We capture an image of your oral anatomy, teeth, and bone volume to plan for and place the implant root forms accurately.
+- 3-D Cone-beam imaging – We capture an image of your oral anatomy, teeth, and bone volume with three-dimensional radiographs, to plan for and place the implant root forms accurately.

 - Guided implant placement – Dr. Thomas makes an incision and uses cone beam 3-D imaging for guided and precise implant placement.

 - Healing process – It takes a few months for your jawbone to fuse with the implants.
-But Dr. Thomas will attach temporary dentures to the implants.
+Meanwhile, Dr. Thomas will give you a temporary denture.
 You’ll leave our office with a new smile.

 - Follow-up appointments – We’ll schedule checkup appointments for Dr. Thomas to examine your implants and the area around them to ensure they are healthy and healing correctly.